 Why and when do you make use of petrography?

-When the petrographic examination is applied to concrete, it helps to evaluate the quality of concrete in a fast and advantageous way and it determines damage causes and its extent.
+When the petrographic examination is applied to concrete, it helps to evaluate the quality of concrete in a fast and advantageous way and it determines damage causes and their extent.
 A petrographic examination can be related to when determining the quality of hardened concrete.
 Different elements have an influence on the mechanical strength and durability of concrete, among others:

 - Water/cement ratio